robertdavis1/PiX-C2/README.md

 * Build shell functionality into client
 * Build data exfil functionality into client
 * Build database for system data collection
-* Fix clean stop of server side
+Complete - * Fix clean stop of server side
+* Build sysinfo module

 Disclaimer: This application must not be used for illegal purposes.
 Get explicit permission before use.